 Learning Development Support Plans are used to support students to meet specific objectives, particularly if they face challenges in achieving level of knowledge and/or skills required by their educational programme or if there are concerns regarding their professional practice.
 We have compiled a number of sample plans that you can use to help you to write an effective Learning Development Support Plan to support your students to progress in their practice learning environment.

 **Coming Soon** Our Learning Development Planning Resource will give you useful information on how to write a LDSP, whose responsibility it is and how to implement them.
-Use this in conjunction with our assessment and grading terminology document to help you to write an effective LDSP.
+Use this in conjunction with our PAD Terminology for Practice Supervisors and Practice Assessors which explains key terms (called level outcomes) and gives examples to help you understand what’s expected of your student by the end of their placement.

 Supporting a student with additional competency requirements

-This short presentation will give you an insight into ways in which you can support student nurses with additional competency requirements in practice and provide robust assessment.
+This 10 minute narrated presentation on Strengthening Student Nurse and Midwife Practice will give you an insight and awareness in ways you can support student nurses and midwives with additional competency requirements and provide robust assessment (NHS Scotland log in required).

 Audio Podcast